HPC Lab

 Chained Jobs with Dependencies

-In this exercise, you will create a simple 3-step pipeline using SLURM job dependencies.
-The indexing step should only start if the alignment step completes successfully.
+In this exercise, you will build a simple 3-step pipeline using SLURM job dependencies.

 index_array.sh